cunhapaulo/marpstyle/README.md

 ### To disable list item highlight:

-Insert the following the code in the begining of your presentation code:
+Insert the following code at the begining of your presentation code:

 ```css